callstackincubator/rock/website/docs/docs/getting-started/introduction.md

 ## Our Principles

 We build the framework with a clear focus: to serve large teams and complex apps.
 These projects require flexibility, the ability to host everything on their own, deploy to as many platforms as possible, and decrease onboarding time.
-That’s why our engineering design choices focus on:
+That's why our engineering design choices focus on:

 - **Modular design**—add your supported platforms and plugins, and integrate existing tools; you can build around our framework
-- **Self-hosting**—use your own infrastructure without relying on third-party cloud vendors; whether you’re using GitHub Actions or soon Amazon S3 and BitBucket, we got you covered.
+- **Self-hosting**—use your own infrastructure without relying on third-party cloud vendors; whether you're using GitHub Actions or soon Amazon S3 and BitBucket, we got you covered.
 - **Incremental adoption**—easily migrate from Community CLI or an existing native app.

 ## The CLI

-We created a new CLI from scratch with a goal in mind to be as easy to migrate from the Community CLI as possible.
-For most of the projects we try, replacing local build and run experience with our CLI takes up to 10 minutes.
+We've created a new CLI from scratch with a focus on seamless migration from the Community CLI.
+Most projects can replace their local build and run experience with our CLI in under 10 minutes.

 Its core part is modular configuration mechanism allowing for customizing the capabilities (and soon also DX) to your needs through a system of plugins and replaceable parts of the build chain, such as: bundler, platforms, remote cache provider, or helpers exposed through variety of npm packages.